Cadet Corps

-A corps of cadets, also called cadet corps, was originally a kind of military school for boys.
-Initially such schools admitted only sons of the nobility or gentry, but in time many of the schools were opened also to members of other social classes.
-Since the 1800s "corps of cadets" has referred to the student body of cadets at a military academy.
+A corps of cadets, also called cadet corps, is a type of military school (such as a JROTC high school, senior military college or service academy) or unit that is part of an extracurricular program (such as ROTC) intended to prepare cadets for a military life.
+The school or program typically incorporates real military structure and ranks within their respective program.

 History

 Origins

+Initially, such schools admitted only sons of the nobility or gentry, but in time many of the schools were opened also to members of other social classes.
+Since the 19th century, "corps of cadets" has referred to the student body of cadets at a military academy.

-The original Cadets de Gascogne corps was established by King Louis XIII of France for younger sons of Gascon gentry (in the Gascon language, capdets—"little chiefs").
+The original Cadets de Gascogne corps was established in France by King Louis XIII for younger sons of Gascon gentry (in the Gascon language, capdets—"little chiefs").
 This idea of a school for boys who would later become gentlemen volunteers in the army to offset their lack of patrimony, soon spread, with similar schools being established in other European countries.

 Expansion

 Germanic countries

 Notable cadet-corps schools were created by the "Great Elector" Frederick William I of Brandenburg, in Kolberg, Berlin, and Magdeburg.
 In 1716 the 1st Kolberg corps of about seventy cadets was relocated to the Royal Prussian Cadet Corps in Berlin.
 Based at the newly erected Kadettenhaus, it became the main education centre of Prussian Army officers under "Soldier King" Frederick William I. Further cadet schools were established in Stolp (1769), Kulm (1776), Potsdam, and Kalisch (1793).
 The educational system was largely reorganised by officers like Ernst von Rüchel, Gerhard von Scharnhorst, August Neidhardt von Gneisenau, and Hermann von Boyen in the course of the 19th century Prussian Reforms.
 In 1878 the Hauptkadettenanstalt moved to Lichterfelde in the southwestern suburbs of Berlin.

 The aristocratic Ritter-Akademie (knight academy) in Liegnitz, Silesia, established in 1708, had a similar concept.
 Based on the Prussian model, cadet schools were founded by the Saxon Army in 1725 at Dresden and by the Bavarian Army at Munich in 1755.
 A Württemberg military college (Kriegsschule) was founded in 1820 at Ludwigsburg.
 In the Austrian Empire, Cadeten-Institute were established in Hainburg, Eisenstadt, Marburg, and Rijeka, where officer candidates prepared for military academy attendance.